ArkAung/sagemaker-training/README.md

 ### SageMaker Config

-`sagemaker_default_config.py` hold all the possible parameters of SageMaker config (and defaults).
+`sagemaker_default_config.py` holds all the possible parameters of SageMaker config (and defaults).
 If the user wants to update the default parameters, the user can create a SageMaker config file like `configs/sagemaker_config.yaml`.
 All the parameters required to start a SageMaker job is set in this config file.
 This includes:
 * Where the training data is on S3